Featured Care Areas

-Vaccinating your child is advised to reduce the chances of them contracting COVID-19 and developing severe disease.
+According to the Ministry of Health (MOH) Singapore, vaccinating your child is advised to reduce the chances of them contracting COVID-19 and developing severe disease.
 Vaccination also protects children from transmitting the virus to others and keeps their family members and school mates safe.
 At present, Singapore has rolled out vaccination efforts for children aged 5 years old and above.

 Imparting good hygiene practices is paramount in keeping the virus at bay.
 Encourage your family, including your child, to incorporate these practices into their daily routine:

 The Health Sciences Authority (HSA) has endorsed the safety, efficacy and quality of the Pfizer-BioNTech/Comirnaty COVID-19 vaccines on children 5 years and above.
 The HSA and Expert Community on COVID-19 Vaccination (EC19V) have also reported that in totality, the benefits of the Pfizer-BioNTech/Comirnaty vaccine outweigh the risks when used in a paediatric dosage (10 micrograms) for children aged 5 – 11 years, which is a third of the dosage given to children aged 12 and above.
 Clinical trials also show a 90% reduction in the risk of symptomatic infection in infected children.

 Side effects are mild to moderate, and tend to resolve in a few days.
 Your child may experience more side effects after the second shot, which is a sign that their body is building defences against the virus.
 Serious adverse effects are rare.
 However, if you notice that your child has any of the following symptoms, seek medical attention immediately: